SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/archive-emails-as-activities.md

 2. Click the **More** button ( ![icon][img1] ) in the email toolbar.

 3. Select **Create activity**.

-The dialog **Create activity in SuperOffice** opens.
+4. In the **Create activity in SuperOffice** dialog, the **Company** and **Contact** fields have been filled in if the sender is registered in SuperOffice.
+Fill in relevant information in the following fields

+    [!include[Options](includes/gmail-archiving-options.md)]

     If the sender of the email is not listed in SuperOffice CRM, a warning will appear at the top of the dialog.
 A warning also appears if the sender is registered on multiple companies in SuperOffice CRM.

-4. In the dialog, the **Company** and **Contact** fields have been filled in if the sender is registered in SuperOffice.
-Fill in relevant information in the following fields

-    [!include[Options](includes/gmail-archiving-options.md)]

 5. Click **Save**.
 The activity is saved in the **Activities** section tab in SuperOffice.
 Click the link in the pop-up message to open the activity in SuperOffice.